microsoft/clrmd/src/Microsoft.Diagnostics.Runtime.Utilities/readme.md

 1. Please keep the IDebug* API as close to the original as possible.
 It's totally fine to make it more C#-like, but try not to invent some totally new convention that doesn't fit with what the API does.
 2. Please keep "helper" classes to a minimum.
 I'm trying to avoid the original pitfall I had with this library of just dumping a bunch of random stuff into Utilities.
 Feel free to file an issue and @leculver to ask ahead of doing major work in this space to get my opinion ahead of time.

-### How often will this library ship and will it be prerelease?
+### How often will this library ship?

 I will likely ship this library on a monthly-ish cadence when folks contribute PRs with newly wrapped functions.
-I can't commit to faster than monthly cadence due to other project I work on for Microsoft.
+I can't commit to faster than monthly cadence due to other projects I work on for Microsoft.
 Please @leculver if I didn't see a pull request, issue, or need to ship an update.

 ### Why isn't this function implemented?